Skip to main content

 Introduction

-Octo is a cloud agnostic, general purpose, cloud infrastructure modeling and management tool.
+Octo is a cloud-agnostic, general purpose, cloud infrastructure modeling and management tool.

-Hello, and welcome to Octo ❤️
+So, let's get started!
+But before all that, Hello, and welcome to Octo ❤️

-Octo has the capability to support multiple Cloud Providers, though today it only provides limited support for AWS.
+While Octo has the capability to support multiple Cloud Providers, today it only provides limited support for AWS.
 As our community grows, we expect to write CDKs for other providers as well, such as GCP and Azure.

-There are many IaC tools - Terraform, AWS CDK, Pulumi, and others.
-But Octo is different from its peers and is built from the ground up.
+Octo is different from its peers and is built from the ground up.

-While other IaC tools interface with cloud resources directly, Octo introduces the concept of Models - a set of higher order encapsulation of cloud resources that are easy and more natural to understand.
+While other IaC tools interface with cloud resources directly, Octo introduces the concept of Models - a set of higher order encapsulation of cloud resources that are easy and more natural for developers to understand.

 Overview

-Here is how it works - you write modules, which generates models, which in turn creates infrastructure resources.
+Here is how it works - you write or import modules, which generates models, which in turn creates infrastructure resources.
 These resources then map to the real underlying infrastructure.
 Each layer is translated into the next using Actions.

 The final translation of resources to real infrastructure is done via Cloud APIs and SDKs.

 This setup cleanly divides responsibilities between devops and developers.
 Devops defines the building blocks that represents the infrastructure.
-They define models, and resources, and the translation actions.
+They define models, resources, and the translation actions.

-Example
+Pseudo Example

 const app = new App('my-app');